NelsonDane/clarkson-nixos-cluster/README.md

 ```
 To see the gui, go to `http://192.168.100.61` in your browser.

-To get Metallb working, run the following command:
+To get Metallb working (if it's not), run the following command:
 ```bash
 cd helm/kustomize
 kubectl apply -k .